brandendupont-mcw/eighteenth-cms/src/documentation-pages/criminal-justice-process.md

 ---
 # <a name="CJ Process"></a>Criminal Justice Process

-Colorado’s criminal justice system is a collaboration between lawmakers, law enforcement, prosecutors from the District Attorney’s (DA) Office, private and public defense attorneys, judges, and the community.
+Colorado’s criminal justice system is a collaboration between many actors.
 The DA’s Office prosecutes cases, provides assistance to witnesses and victims of crime, and oversees alternative programming such as diversion and restorative justice.

 Click this <a href='https://drive.google.com/file/d/10HwZcGTyM-EVg8tFvGdS-QcpV86kmSNg/view?usp=sharing'> Flowchart</a> shows how cases “flow” through the criminal justice system.